-•Each Fund has a Benchmark it is aiming to outperform which may be either an appropriate market index or a composite index.

-•Each Multi-sector, Diversified fund is aiming to earn an applicable target net real rate of return.
+- Each Fund has a Benchmark it is aiming to outperform which may be either an appropriate market index or a composite index. - Each multi-sector, diversified fund is aiming to achieve the applicable net real return objective.
+In setting these objectives.
+Mercer takes into consideration a range of risk-based factors.